tksh164/azure-demo-scripts-templates/Demo-AzureBackup-01/README.md

 ### No deployments

+- The Recovery Services vault's diagnostics settings are not configured.
 - Domain Controller is not configured.
 - Azure Backup Server is not configured.
 - VM Backup is not configured to both VMs.